 In the 1980s, a few people that remembered the versatile old dogs began a search to see if any of them still existed.
 This type of dog was on the verge of extinction, but a few individuals still remained.
-An effort was then launched to locate other descendants of the Scotch Collies that retained the varied instincts of the old dogs.
+An effort was then launched to locate other descendants of the collie landrace that retained the varied instincts of the old dogs.
 The primary purpose of the American Working Farmcollie Association is to assist in this effort.

-The all round guardian/herding/hunting dog is like a herding dog in that he will herd on command for his master, but this instinct does not always set in until the dog is more mature, and is often slightly different than that of a “prey drive” herding specialist.
+The all-around guardian/herding/hunting dog is like a herding dog in that he will herd on command for his master, but this instinct does not always set in until the dog is more mature, and is often slightly different than that of a “prey drive” herding specialist.
 When the working character is properly balanced and the dog is properly socialized to his master, the rules and routines of the farm, and the animals that live there, this dog will herd the animals to maintain order on the farm with little or no direction from his owner.
 For example, if the cows get out while the owner is absent, the dog drives them back in and sits in the gap until the owner returns to fix the fence.
 This dog also protects the animals from predators and eradicates vermin from the territory.

 To qualify for permanent registration with the American Working Farmcollie Association, a dog must qualify in two of the three working areas.

-Double registration is encouraged, a dog may be registered as an English Shepherd, Australian Shepherd, Shetland Sheepdog, Kelpie, AKC collie, Border Collie, and also be permanently registered with the American Working Farmcollie Association based on his working evaluation.
+Double registration is encouraged; a dog may be registered as an English Shepherd, Australian Shepherd, Shetland Sheepdog, Kelpie, AKC Collie, Border Collie, and also be permanently registered with the American Working Farmcollie Association based on his working evaluation.
 I like to think of AWFA registration as the ‘Good Farmkeeping Seal of Approval’.

-AWFA is administered by a three member board:
+AWFA is administered by a five-member board: